Board of Supervisors

 Department of Transportation recommending the Board:

-with Rapid Construction Engineering, Inc. for the Apache Avenue
+Rapid Construction Engineering, Inc. for the Apache Avenue Pedestrian

-Payment and Performance Bonds to the Surety upon notification from
+and Performance Bonds to the Surety upon notification from the

 (District 5)